mattreallycodes/trade-chain/README.md

 ## Get Help

 If you are in need of help or don't understand something, for now feel free to use the issues section here to open a new issue & someone in the community will respond at some point.
-This project isn't designed for beginners who are new to blockchain development so there is some likelihood that the majority of contributors have quite a lot of experience at least with engineering generally, not to deter anyone from contributing... everyone is welcome to contribute.

-## Best Pratices
+## Best Practices

-For now let's use https://doc.rust-lang.org/1.12.0/style/ as the style guide for our code.
-Later on we will add auto formating & other interesting features using Github actions or something similar with CI/CD.
+Please review the contributor guidelines for more information.

 ## Contributing